Announced players who had been selected to Major League Baseball's All Century Team at the 1999 All Star game at Fenway Park in Boston.

 His character in Dragonfly (2002) was written with the intention of Harrison Ford taking the film role.
 Ford turned down the role to take a year off from movies.

-Harrison Ford later turned down the Jim Garrison role in Oliver Stone's JFK (1991) and Kevin Costner decided to take it after a meeting with the director Stone.
+Harrison Ford later turned down the role of Jim Garrison in Oliver Stone's JFK (1991).
+Kevin Costner decided to take the role after a meeting with the director Stone.

 Member of the Delta Chi Fraternity, along with G.D.
 Spradlin and Ashton Kutcher.